 Top Tours in Dubai

 Note: This article contains affiliate links.
 In case you purchase something through one of these links, we may receive a small commission at no extra cost for you.
 Thank you for helping us keep creating the free content on this website!

 Interesting Facts About Dubai’s History and Way of Life

 In its relatively short history, Dubai has managed to grow from a modest fishermen’s village to an important sea trading port.
 Then, it turned into a stunning, futuristic city.
 This section will show you the most interesting facts about the history and everyday life of Dubai and its citizens.

 - Dubai is the largest city in the United Arab Emirates.
-It is one of the seven emirates, which comprise the country.
+It is one of the seven emirates that comprise the country.
+Interestingly, there are no formal borders between the Emirates.
+In the early days of forming the U.A.E., frontier disputes occurred often, but that’s been long forgotten.
 Despite not being the actual capital, many consider Dubai to be the commercial capital of the U.A.E.

 - There are several reasons for the nickname City of Gold.
 For starters, one of the most profitable industries in the Emirate has been gold trading.
-Later, the rapid growth – especially in the beginning of the 21st century – required enormous investments.
-And last but not least, you can literally see gold, luxury, and display of wealth everywhere in the city.
+Later, the rapid growth – especially at the beginning of the 21st century – required enormous investments.
+And last but not least, Dubai is famous for literally displaying gold, luxury, and signs of wealth everywhere you look.

 Note: As of 2021, the U.A.E. has started granting citizenship by investment as well.
 You’ll have to buy a property for about $1.36 million to qualify.